anteqkois/stowarzyszenie-sadecki-elektryk-past/README.md

 - git merge origin/master                           -->update (combines data from remote repository witch local) data, file... from remote repository to local repository.

 ## update and merge data from remote repository(Every Time when you start working, check whether in remote repository, data have been changed)
-You have execute command "git fetch" and next "git merge origin/master".
+You have execute command "git fetch" and next "git merge origin/master" to join your branch to a remote branch.

 ## test from remote repository
+test one was successed